HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 * The NCHS Data Store **SHALL** republish the Group Resource when the list of all the Practitioners participating in the health care survey changes.

-* The NCHS Data Store **SHALL** create the Knowledge Artifact following the constraints identified in [HCS-PlanDefinition](StructureDefinition-hcs-plandefinition.html).
+* The NCHS Data Store **SHALL** create the Knowledge Artifact following the constraints.

 * The NCHS Data Store **SHALL** implement the Knowledge Artifact Repository requirements